onevzz/onevzz.com/_posts/2022-11-14-how-we-deployed-matherator-using-digitalocean.md

   alt: An ESMTE collaboration project (Thailand)
 ---

+## For Context

+[Matherator](https://github.com/onevzz/matherator) is part of an ESMTE collaboration project we did back in high school.
+It is a web-application based on Ruby on Rails that allows the user to generate basic mathematical problems instantly.
+Given that the user had supplied the application with the necessary templates and equations.

 ## Initial Setup

 Before we can do any real work, we have to setup our VPS and DNS Records first.